 - The “Dragon” feet length.
-Different sources state that the first foot must be necessarily longer than the second one, but we believe the opposite is true: while the pattern is forming, and the second foot is longer, the market movement has a higher potential;
+Different sources state that the first foot must be definitely longer than the second one, but we believe the opposite is true: while the pattern is forming with the second foot being longer, the market movement has a higher potential;

 - The “Dragon” has two conflicting patterns.
 This is clearly shown in the pictures:

-As we have already written in the article on patterns, you shouldn’t use them as a signal to enter the market.
+We have already mentioned in the article on patterns, that you shouldn’t use them as a signal to enter the market.

-The pattern should be used as a good entry point if there is a basic signal, so the conflict of patterns is not a problem.
+The pattern should be used as a good entry point if there is a main signal, so the conflict of patterns is not a problem.

-There are also alternative strategies in addition to the classical one, and it’s up to you whether to use them in practice or not, but knowing about them won’t hurt you.
+There are also alternative strategies in addition to the classic one, and it’s up to you whether to put them into practice or not, but knowing about them won’t hurt you.

-If you take a close look, you’ll see that the “Dragon” price model consists of two other ones: “Double top/bottom” and a usual trend line.
-We need to make it clear that the strategy of trading with a trend line is used as a classical one (which is described above).
+If you take a closer look, you’ll notice that the “Dragon” price model consists of two other ones: “Double top/bottom” and a usual trend line.
+Let's make it clear: the strategy of trading with a trend line is used as a classical one (which is described above).
 The entry/exit points are also borrowed from these patterns.

 Now let’s consider an alternative “Double top/bottom” strategy.
 See the following picture for more details:

-- We enter the market when the price breaks the support line – see the point (1).
+- We enter the market when the price breaks the support line – see point (1).